cartant/blog/content/til-arbitrarily-sized-css-grids/index.md

 ---
 title: "TIL: Layouts with Arbitrarily-Sized CSS Grids"
-description: How to effect some useful layouts with minimal CSS
+description: "How to effect some useful layouts with minimal CSS"
 date: "2020-03-27T17:17:00+1000"
 categories: []
 keywords: []